 Take educational trips

 Visit a museum, the zoo or take a nature walk; all low-cost ways for children to have fun while learning.
 Visit your local city website or community library to learn what's going on in your area in the coming weeks.
-You can make these experiences even more enriching by setting them tasks to do whilst there i.e. a scavenger hunt across a museum.
+You can make these experiences even more enriching by setting them tasks to do whilst there, like a scavenger hunt across a museum.

 Your child should maintain their reading habits over the summer.
-It is a great activity to engross your child's attention and help them relax.
+It is a great activity to engage your child's attention and help them relax.
 Try and set some reading goals with your child so they have something to aim for.
-Perhaps you are planning to go to the cinema to see a film adaptation of a popular book, why not encourage your child to read the book before and you could discuss afterwards the ways in which the book has been interpreted into film.
+If you are planning to go to the cinema to see a film adaptation of a popular book, why not encourage your child to read the book before you go?
+You can then discuss afterwards the ways in which the book has been interpreted into film.

 Budgeting their pocket money